BallisticLA/RandBLAS/rtd/source/user_guide/introduction.rst

   :open:
   :animate: fade-in-slide-down

+  GEMM's low-level semantics enables operating on *contiguous submatrices* of larger matrices in complicated applications.
-  The semantics of :math:`\mat` in :eq:`eq_realisticgemm` make it possible for GEMM to operate on *contiguous submatrices*, and this is key to the flexibility of GEMM in numerical computing.
+  This flexibility is a key part of its usefulness in numerical computing.
   RandBLAS aims to be similarly flexible.
   However, RandBLAS needs an expressive data model for its sketching operators.
   It also needs to incorporate sparse data matrices.
   As a result, the :math:`\mat` operator used to facilate working with submatrices in :eq:`eq_realisticgemm` is insufficient for RandBLAS' purposes.

-  It's easy to describe a version of GEMM that supports abstract linear operators for :math:`\mtx{A}` or :math:`\mtx{B}.` All we need is an operator that selects a submatrix based on explicit row and column offset parameters.
+  Luckily, it's easy to describe a version of GEMM that supports abstract linear operators for :math:`\mtx{A}` or :math:`\mtx{B}.`
+  All we need is an operator that selects a submatrix based on explicit row and column offset parameters.
   We'll call this operator :math:`\submat(\cdot).`
   Our convention is to use :math:`\text{“}(\roa, \coa)\text{”}` for the row and column offsets for :math:`\submat(\mtx{A})` in :math:`\mtx{A},`